78 Austin Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Bumble

-22. Which country music star played a private concert at the VerkadaOne event at Austin in mid-2023?
+26. Which country music star played a private concert at the VerkadaOne event in Austin in mid-2023?

 Answer: Cole Swindell

-23. Wade Watts digs through troves of '80s nostalgia to find the Easter eggs of a high stakes virtual game, in what 2011 novel by two-time Austin Poetry Slam winner Ernest Cline?
+27. Wade Watts digs through troves of '80s nostalgia to find the Easter eggs of a high-stakes virtual game in what 2011 novel by two-time Austin Poetry Slam winner Ernest Cline?

 Answer: Ready Player One

-24. A wildflower center at the University Of Texas at Austin is named after what former first lady of the United States, the wife of the president who succeeded John F. Kennedy following his assassination?
+28. A wildflower center at the University of Texas at Austin is named after what former First Lady of the United States, the wife of the president who succeeded John F. Kennedy following his assassination?

 Answer: Lady Bird Johnson Wildflower Center

-27. In what decade did the annual mishmash of film, media, and music known as South by Southwest or SXSW first begin in Austin?
-The festival has remained in the Texas capital since it launched there.
+30. In what decade did the annual mishmash of film, media, and music known as South by Southwest (SXSW) first begin in Austin?
+The festival has remained in the Texas capital since it launched.

 Answer: 1980s